gurveer6123-coder/Azure-Administration-Lab/README.md

 **Completed**

-This project was created as part of my hands-on practice with Microsoft Azure administration, networking, Windows Server, security, monitoring, storage, access control, troubleshooting, and cloud cost management.
+This project was created as part of hands-on practice with Microsoft Azure administration, cloud networking, Windows Server, security, monitoring, storage, access control, troubleshooting, and cost management.